 The Department of Mathematical Sciences and the University Writing Center provide students with free, one-on-one tutoring.
-Math tutoring is available for MATH 163, 164, 221, and 222 through the Math department.
-Other departments will help students identify tutors who charge for their services.
+Tutoring is available for MATH 163, 164, 221, and 222 through the Department of Mathematics.
+Other departments help students identify tutors who charge for their services.
 The Resource Center can provide additional information on the availability of tutors.